hphelion/documentation/commercial/GA1/commercial.backup-restore-GA.md

 - Backup/Restore the files in/from a remote server (using option H)
 - Backup Seed + Undercloud + … all at once using all the parameters at the same time (--seed, --undercloud --overcloud)

-### Undercloud password issues ### {#underpass}
+## Undercloud password issues<a name="underpass"></a>

-If the admin user password was changed from the original password created during the installation process, before performing the undercloud backup or restore process, you need to update the password in some files.
+If the admin user password was changed from the original password created during the installation process, you need to update the password in some files before performing the undercloud backup or restore process.
 If this process has been done and the files contain the correct password, you do not need to edit the files.

 1. Log in the seed VM host.
 2. SSH to the Seed VM